DanielHally/guts/README.md

 # Contributors

-Commit history has been removed from the public repo, but the other contributors were @IsaacG18, @kalashjain23 and @NoamZeise.
+Commit history has been removed from the public repo, but the other contributors were [IsaacG18](https://github.com/IsaacG18), [kalashjain23](https://github.com/kalashjain23) and [NoamZeise](https://github.com/NoamZeise).